Multimodal Observation Pipeline

 Through my Datamatiker education I have worked with C#, .NET, Blazor, APIs, SQL/databases, authentication, system development, Git and group-based software projects.

-Outside school, I build side projects to practice modern full-stack development and experiment with AI-assisted workflows.
+Outside school, I build personal projects to practice modern full-stack development and experiment with AI-assisted workflows.
 I use tools like Cursor, Replit and AI coding assistants to prototype faster, test ideas and understand how workflows, dashboards and integrations can become useful software.

 I do not present myself as an AI expert or senior engineer.
 My strength right now is that I learn fast, build practical systems, and actively turn ideas into working prototypes while improving my fundamentals.